Esylus/Coding-Standards/0_CodeStandards.md

 # itgroove Coding Style Guide

-The purpose of this style guide is to create a collaborative coding style baseline for itgroove.
+Objective: The purpose of this style guide is to create a collaborative coding style baseline for itgroove.

 This guide will follow the below format to address both generalities and details: